Restlessxd/JavaScriptVirtualMachine-AJSVM/README.md

   The heart of the translation process.
 It walks through the AST and emits our custom bytecode.
 To make reverse-engineering even harder, the compiler randomizes the opcode mapping on every build, encrypts strings, and even inserts fake instructions (dummy blocks) to break static analysis.

 - **Custom Heap & GC (`vm/heap.ts`)**
-  Yep, we built our own memory management!
   It handles memory allocation for objects, arrays, and closures using a custom DataView buffer.
 It even has its own Mark-and-Sweep Garbage Collector to prevent memory leaks during execution.

 - **The VM Engine (`vm/vm.ts` & `vm/closure-handler.ts`)**
   The execution core.
 It runs the main loop, decodes the bytecode, and executes instructions on a custom call stack.
 It bridges the gap between our isolated environment and the native Node.js/Browser world using an Interop Handler.